makersacademy/airport_challenge/README.md

 [id]: http://i.imgur.com/dsCKfFK.jpg  "Plane taking off"

 Ruby program that replicates basic functionality of a software used to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny and the airport is not at capacity.
 Occasionally it may be stormy, in which case no planes can land or take off.
-It was developed based on the following user stories.
+It was developed based on the user stories below.

 The program splits responsibility for achieving the needed functionality between 3 classes:
  - Plane (receives messages to land or takeoff )